menu icon

 Jump to Recipe

-• Cauliflower: use a fresh, firm cauliflower with no blemishes.
+• Cauliflower: use a fresh, firm cauliflower without discoloration or soft patches.

-• Potatoes: I recommend using a floury potato variety (such as Russets or Maris Piper).
+• Potatoes: I recommend using a starchy/floury potato variety (such as Russets or Maris Piper).

-• Stock: use either chicken or vegetable stock.
+• Stock: use either vegetable or chicken stock (for a non-vegetarian version).

 Step-by-step recipe instructions